chainguard-dev/edu/content/chainguard/migration/migrations-overview.md

 * Chainguard's distroless Images have no shell or package manager by default.
 This is great for security, but sometimes you need these things, especially in builder images.
 For those cases we have `-dev` images (such as `cgr.dev/chainguard/python:latest-dev`) which do include a shell and package manager.
 * Chainguard Images typically don't run as root, so a `USER root` statement may be required before installing software.
 * The `-dev` images and `wolfi-base` use BusyBox by default, so any `groupadd` or `useradd` commands will need to be ported to `addgroup` and `adduser`.
 * The free Developer tier of Images provides `:latest` and `:latest-dev` versions.
-Our paid Production Images offer tags or older versions.
+Our paid Production Images offer tags for older versions.
 * We use apk tooling, so `apt get` commands will become `apk add`.
 * Chainguard Images are based on `glibc` and our packages cannot be mixed with Alpine packages.
 * The entrypoint on Chainguard Images is likely to be different from other common images (due to the lack of a shell) which can be confusing; for example, shell commands may get unexpectedly run by the Python interpreter.
-* In general, Chainguard recommends using `chainguard-base` or a `-dev` image to install an application's OS-level dependencies.
+* In general, Chainguard recommends using a base image like `chainguard-base` or a `-dev` image to install an application's OS-level dependencies.

 Perhaps the best place for most users to get started with migrating to Chainguard Images is by following our guide on [How to Port a Sample Application to Chainguard Images](/chainguard/migration/porting-apps-to-chainguard/).
 This guide involves updating a sample application made up of three services to use Chainguard Images.
 Although the application involved is fairly simple, the concepts outlined in the guide can also be useful for migrating more complex applications.